Essere giovani | A philosophical journey about youth

 Only the one who lives in the present lives eternally.

 More about youth

-Another important point of reference for Caffo is J. D. Salinger‘s The Catcher in the Rye where a young rebel named Holden defies the stereotypes of American society.
-It is the novel of questions, of becoming, of rebelliousness, of realness and beauty.
-It is a novel that talks about a boy immersed in the present moment which, in Caffo’s work, identifies with the state of being young.
-Youth is beautiful because it is present, real, vivid and a perennial question mark.
+Another critical point of reference for Caffo is J. D. Salinger‘s The Catcher in the Rye, where a young rebel named Holden defies the stereotypes of American society.
+It is the novel of questions, of becoming, of rebelliousness, realness, and beauty.
+It is a novel that talks about a boy immersed in the present moment, which, in Caffo’s work, identifies with the state of being young.
+Youth is beautiful because it is present, real, vivid, and a perennial question mark.
 It is an endless highway of possibilities.

 Most importantly, the mode of existence Caffo calls ‘youth’ has nothing to do with age.
-It is an art, an attitude to life that belongs to everyone, not in spite, but also because of the wrinkles on someone’s face.
-An idea illustrated in a movie by the same name, Youth, by Italian film director Paolo Sorrentino.
+It is an art, an attitude to life that belongs to everyone, not in spite but also because of the wrinkles on someone’s face.
+An idea illustrated in a movie of the same name, Youth, by Italian film director Paolo Sorrentino.

 As someone who is leaving youth behind, Caffo wants to leave a significant impact on the reader.
 His main message is that living in the present means nothing else that being young.
 And being young is an attitude, not only a number on an identity card.